rabbittsui/EvalLeak/README.md

 Line-oriented text manifests over JSON.
 The fixtures and the output both need to diff cleanly, and a record body full of punctuation is awkward to keep readable inside escaped JSON strings.
-The rejected alternative was JSON Lines, which is
+The rejected alternative was JSON Lines, which is more standard but harder to author and read by hand, and the whole point of the sample fixtures is that a person can see the planted cases at a glance.

+MinHash over exact Jaccard for the near check.
+Exact Jaccard needs the full shingle set for every record and a set intersection for every pair, which is quadratic in both records and record length.
+A MinHash signature is a fixed size regardless of record length, and the comparison is a cheap count of matching minima.
+The cost is an estimate with error bounds rather than an exact number.
+The rejected alternative, exact Jaccard, is what the test suite uses to bound the estimate error, so the trade is measured, not assumed.

+hashlib for the MinHash permutations.
+A real MinHash usually draws random hash